What is the average UK retirement income?

 Is the average retirement income different for couples?

-Another factor may be that those who are single upon entering retirement are likely to be divorced or separated, which may have had a significant impact on their past finances and thus their ability to save for retirement.
+Those who are single when retiring are likely to be divorced or separated, which may have had a significant impact on their past finances and their ability to save for retirement.

 But this doesn’t necessarily mean that such an income provides a comfortable or desired standard of living (since many wage earners still consider themselves to be struggling or ‘just getting by’).